 Some stats about our previous finishers of 5 stage events:

-~ More than 50% have never run a marathon before signing up;
+~ More than 40% have never run a marathon before signing up

 ~ 33% of finishers train for an event for between 4 and 6 months

-~ The average longest training week (peak week) for competitors is 62 miles (100 km).
+~ The average longest training week (peak week) for competitors is 100km (62 miles)

 It’s easy to focus solely on the physical training for a multi-stage race when, in reality, the success of any competitor during a multi-stage event is dictated by their overall preparation.
 This can be broken down into three key aspects:

 Physical preparation is highly specific and will depend on several factors, including: how far out from the race your training begins, your current fitness levels, and your race goals.
-However, below we’ve created some example training plans to help you begin structuring your physical training.
+However, below we’ve created some example training plans for our 125/250 km multi-stage races as well as the 50 km single stages to help you begin structuring your physical training.

 NOTE: These plans should be used as a framework and each session should be tailored as appropriate for each individual.
 Follow plans blindly, without listening to your body, and you will be asking for trouble.
 However, adopt a learning mindset and you will be better able to adapt the principles and make them fit your goals, training history, and time available.
 If you would like a bespoke training plan or to work with a coach for an event, simply email us at email@example.com and we will put you in touch with our network of experienced coaches all around the world.

 You are new to multi-day events, ultra marathons and maybe even running.